And That’s That.

 I still have two Macs but one is at deaths door and the other is so slow it’s been relegated to being a lowly media server.
 In the meantime, I’d been researching new machines and using my work computer, a Dell XPS running Windows 11, as a stopgap – and we all know that using your work computer for personal shit is never a good idea.

 While I’m somewhat interested in MacBooks, I’m no longer the fanatic I once was.
 Apple made some design and pricing decisions over the past few years that soured my taste.
 Touchbars, USB-C, shitty keyboards, $500 wheels, $1200 monitor stands … you get the picture.
 Some of their recent designs are good (well the MacBook Pros anyway), and the Apple Silicon chips are interesting.
 Yet while I was considering saving and getting a MBP, in the end I simply could no longer justify the prices Apple is asking for their computers.
-So instead of spending a small fortune on a new MacBook Pro and started looking at the PC market.
+So instead of spending a small fortune on a new MacBook Pro, I started looking at the PC market.

 After years of deriding Microsoft, I was pleasantly surprised to find that Windows is actually really good now.
 Especially Windows 11.
 Sure, there’s cruft, legacy garbage, and weird design decisions hanging out in the background, but there is cruft, legacy garbage, and weird design decisions hanging out in the background of any operating system.